Fyodor Klement

 Fyodor Dmitriyevich Klement (or Feodor Klement; 12 June 1903, Saint Petersburg – 28 June 1973, Tartu) was a Soviet and Estonian physicist and academician.
+Although born to Estonian parents, his native language was Russian.
+Klement's specialty was luminescence.

-From 1951 to 1970, he was the rector of Tartu University.
+From 1951 to 1970, he was the rector of Tartu State University.
+While there, he worked to return Tartu to its prewar eminence in research, founding a solid-state physics laboratory.

 He was a member of the Estonian Academy of Sciences.